SimVPv2: Towards Simple yet Powerful Spatiotemporal Predictive Learning: Experiments

 \subsubsection{TaxiBJ}

-Traffic flow forecasting is of great importance to traffic management and public safety while being influenced by a variety of complex factors and is very challenging.
-We recognize traffic flow forecasting as a fundamental problem in standard spatiotemporal predictive learning.
-Due to the complex dependencies on road networks and non-linear temporal dynamics, previous traffic forecasting methods suffer from low prediction quality.

-We use the TaxiBJ dataset~\cite{zhang2017deep} to evaluate the traffic forecasting ability of our proposed model.
+We use the TaxiBJ dataset~\cite{zhang2017deep} to evaluate the traffic forecasting ability.
 TaxiBJ contains the trajectory data in Beijing collected from taxicab GPS with two channels, i.e., inflow or outflow defined in~\cite{zhang2017deep}.
-Following~\cite{mim}, we transform the data into $[0, 1]$ via max-min normalization.
-Since the original data is between -1 and 1, the reported MSE and MAE are 1/4 and 1/2 of the original ones, consistent with previous literature~\cite{phydnet,mim}.
 Models are trained to predict 4 subsequent frames by observing the prior 4 frames.
 We compare SimVP with ConvLSTM, PredRNN, PredRNN+, MIM, E3D-LSTM, and PhyDNet.

-As shown in Table~\ref{tab:traffic}, SimVP+IncepU outperforms the previous recurrent-based state-of-the-art methods by a small margin among metrics like MSE, MAE, and SSIM.
-SimVP+gSTA that is introduced in this paper further stretches the margin between baseline models, quantitatively improving SimVP+IncepU by about 15.94\% in the MSE metric and about 3.7\% in the MAE metric.
-Benefiting from the gated spatiotemporal attention mechanism, SimVP+gSTA is able to achieve superior performance on such a complex traffic flow forecasting problem.
+As shown in Table~\ref{tab:traffic}, SimVP outperforms the previous recurrent-based state-of-the-art methods by a small margin.
+SimVPv2 which is introduced in this paper further stretches the margin between baseline models, quantitatively improving SimVP by about 15.94\% in the MSE metric and about 3.7\% in the MAE metric.
+Benefiting from the gated spatiotemporal attention mechanism, SimVPv2 is able to achieve superior performance on such a complex traffic flow forecasting problem.

-We also visualize two examples of predicted results on the TaxiBJ dataset.
-These two examples are exceptional cases that have very different target frames comparing to input frames.
-The first example has a sudden increase in traffic flow under both inflow and outflow channels from $t=2$ in the target frames.
-The second example also performs a similar trend as the first example, but from $t=3$ in the target frames.
-Such a sudden change of traffic flow may occur in real-life transportation, e.g., the traffic jam in the early morning hours after a period of idleness.
-It is extremely tough for deep learning models to detect sudden future traffic busy from this idle state.
-To prevent the model benefited from copying input frames, we elaborately select these two complex examples to qualitatively validate the real prediction ability of spatiotemporal predictive methods.